If you ask my kids, snacks should be fun, yummy, and portable. And if they can help make them, all the better.

 Maia, Daphne, and Marlise each strung their own fruit necklace snack with fresh fruit “beads” yesterday during a playdate.
 Then they draped them around their necks and proceeded to eat them right away.

 This was a spur-of-the-moment idea inspired by cheerio necklaces, popcorn garlands, and all of the colorful fresh fruit we had in the house.

-The girls were very content to string the fruit.
+Create a pattern for your necklace.
 Maia and Marlise each made different patterns with their fruit.

-The older girls ate two necklaces each for their snack.
+Meanwhile, the older girls ate two necklaces each for their snack.
 Daphne snacked as she worked, then gave her snake to Marlise as a gift.

 Fruit necklaces were definitely a fun kids snack for our playdate!
 I think they could be a unique addition to party or a picnic as well.

 What do you think?
 Any other ideas for fun snacks for kids?